viddrobnic/rayman/README.md

 # RayMan

-Simple web game done using a custom raycasting engine.
+Simple rogue-like web game using a custom raycasting engine.

 ## Building and Running